mushroomgenie/DiscordBluzelleBot/README.md

    * navigate to the OAuth2 tab of the application dashboard.
 To create an invite, scroll down and select bot under scopes.

    ![16](images/16.png)
-   * You must also set permissions to control what actions your bot can perform in guilds.
-For the purposes of this simplicity, select Administrator.
+   * You must also set permissions to control what actions your bot can perform in guilds. select 'Send Messages'.
 Copy the link with the Copy button (under scopes).

    ![17](images/17.png)
    * Next, add the bot to a server.
 Follow the invite link you just created.
 You can add the bot to any server you own, or have administrator permissions in, from the drop-down menu.
 Now click Continue.

    ![18](images/18.png)
-   * Ensure you have the tickbox next to Administrator ticked, this will grant the bot administrator permissions.
+   * Ensure you have the tickbox next to 'Send Messages' ticked, this will grant the bot permissions.
 Then click Authorize.

    ![110](images/110.png)
    * You’ll now have the Discord bot on the members list in the server you added the bot to under offline.